alexpeits/harg/docs/docs.md

 in `Options.Harg.Het.Prod` and is called `:*` (the `*` stands for product).
 This type stores barbie-like types and also keeps the `f` handy: `data (a :* b) f = a f :* b f`.
-This is also easily made an instance of `Generic`, `FunctorB`, `TraversableB` and `ProductB`.
+This is also easily made an instance of `Generic`, `FunctorB`, `TraversableB` and `ApplicativeB`.
 With all that, let's rewrite the options value and the function to get the configuration:

 ``` haskell
 flatConfigOpt2